Primate King: Slot Overview

 Never one (okay rarely one) to turn out an ugly-looking game, Red Tiger nevertheless outdid themselves when designing the lush environs that make up Primate King's setting.
 It's not so obvious in a still shot, but when you see the animated jungle shifting and swaying, it's easy to pretend you’re in a steaming hot location, heaving with life.
 Several skulls placed about the screen add a touch of danger while bringing to mind the King Kong/Skull Island imagery.
 Primate King certainly wouldn't be as enjoyable if the graphic quality weren't so high, making the location so believable.
 Audio plays its part, too, as an ominous soundtrack lays the final piece in the atmospheric scene.

-As highly volatile as its lead character, Primate King may be played on any device, offering stakes from 10 p/c to £/€10 per spin.
-It seems Red Tiger has been quietly rising RTP in some of its games of late – perhaps evidence of an upward trend, perhaps not.
+Medium volatile, Primate King may be played on any device, offering stakes from 10 p/c to £/€10 per spin.
+It seems Red Tiger has been quietly rising RTP in some of its games of late - perhaps evidence of an upward trend, perhaps not.
 Either way, Primate King possesses a theoretical return value of 96%.
 The potential is rather big too, and since there is no bonus game as such, max win is possible on a single spin.
 However, several elements will need to be laid in place to do so, such as wild upgrades and an unlocked sixth reel.
 Until then, play takes place on a 5-reel, 4-row grid, offering 30 paylines to land wins on.

 Clicking our way to the paytable, at the lower end we find card suit royals made out of bones, chains, and whatnot.
 Premium symbols, meanwhile, include snakes, maps, compasses, and chests of gold.
 Five-of-a-kind premium wins are worth a payout of 3 to 15x the bet, rising to 6 to 30 times the stake for 6 of a kind when the sixth reel has been unlocked, covered next.